Digital Keys Application

 Result

-The digital keys application that we designed felt safe with the majority of our sample user set.
+• The digital keys application that we designed were perceived as safe with the majority of our sample user set.

 Learnings